 Do you want to apply for a birth certificate in Kenya?
-In this article, we will take you through getting a Kenyan birth certificate.
+This article will take you through getting a Kenyan birth certificate.

-The birth certificate is the first step towards the entire exercise of citizenship.
-It proves your existence, place, and date of birth, and it is a legal document that shows and provides your parents’ names.
+The birth certificate is the first step toward the entire exercise of citizenship.
+It proves your existence, place, and date of birth and is a legal document that shows and provides your parents’ names.

 How do I get my certificate of birth certificate in Kenya?

-This is because of the birth certificate number, Kenya.
-Without this document and the birth certificate number, citizens are deprived of their most fundamental rights and have no access to social programs and other government services.
+This is because of the birth certificate number Kenya.
+Without this document and the birth certificate number, citizens are deprived of their fundamental rights and cannot access social programs and other government services.

-These services and documents include; National ID Cards, passports applications, visas applications, applications for employment, or even registering for final exams in primary and secondary schools.
+These services and documents include; National ID Cards, passports applications, visa applications, applications for employment, or even registering for final exams in primary and secondary schools.

 Where do I get a birth certificate?

-Getting a Birth Certificate in Kenya falls is the same as registration of persons in Kenya is done under the office of the president in Kenya, the ministry of interior and co-ordination of Kenya’s National Government, immigration and registrations of persons.
+Getting a Birth Certificate in Kenya falls is the same as registration of persons in Kenya, is done under the office of the president in Kenya, the ministry of interior, and co-ordination of Kenya’s National Government, immigration, and registration of persons.

-With this Digital Age, you can now apply for a birth certificate in Kenya online through the government eCitizen portal.
+In this Digital Age, you can apply for a birth certificate in Kenya online through the government eCitizen portal.
 Check below for instructions on applying for a birth certificate in Kenya through the eCitizen website.

 Different scenarios for birth certificate application